mahfuzibnalam/mahfuzibnalam.github.io/_pages/about.md

   - /about.html
 ---

-My name is Md Mahfuz Ibn Alam.
-I am a Ph.D. candidate expecting to graduate in July 2024 from the Computer Science Department of George Mason University.
-My dissertation advisor is [Antonios Anastasopoulos](https://cs.gmu.edu/~antonis/author/antonios-anastasopoulos/).
-I have received my Masters in Computer Science from George Mason University.
-My Bachelor's was in Computer Science and Engineering from the Islamic University of Technology, Bangladesh.
+Hi, I’m Md Mahfuz Ibn Alam.
+I earned my Ph.D. in Computer Science from George Mason University in July 2024, where I worked with [Antonios Anastasopoulos](https://cs.gmu.edu/~antonis/author/antonios-anastasopoulos/).
+Before that, I completed my M.S. in Computer Science at George Mason and my B.Sc. in Computer Science and Engineering at the Islamic University of Technology in Bangladesh.

-I was a competitive programmer back in my undergrad time.
-I am mostly focused on creating robust models for various Natural Language processing tasks.
-My expertise lies especially in low-resource scenarios.
-I am currently in the job market looking for full-time Research Scientist, Applied Scientist, and Data Scientist roles.

-Take a look at my [CV](https://black-tori-75.tiiny.site).
+I’m now an Assistant Teaching Professor in the Department of Data Science at William & Mary.
+My research focuses on Natural Language Processing, especially on developing robust models for low-resource languages and dialects.
+In my dissertation, I introduced new methods for translating dialectal sentences, addressing the challenges of limited data and linguistic variation.

+Earlier in my academic journey, I was active in competitive programming, an experience that continues to shape the way I approach problem-solving and computational challenges.

+You can explore more about my work in my [CV](https://black-tori-75.tiiny.site).

 Interests
 ======

-* Natural Language Processing
+* Natural Language Processing (NLP) – building models for low-resource and multilingual languages, translation (text-to-text, speech-to-text, text-to-speech), and large language models.

-* Low-resource NLP
-* Multilingual NLP
-* Translation
-  * Text-to-Text
-  * Speech-to-Text
-  * Text-to-Speech
-* Large Language Models
+* Data Science & Teaching – designing and delivering engaging curricula, mentoring students, creating hands-on learning experiences, and applying data-driven methods to real-world problems.